 Shortly after Nykia Perez Kibler and her family moved into their Kensington home in 2004, she did something that seemed both natural and necessary to her: She planted a tree.

-It was a relatively small effort: she signed up for a free city tree, waited (a couple years) for city workers to plant it, watered it lovingly for the first couple of years and then watched as it grew to three stories tall.
+It was a relatively small effort: she signed up for a tree through Pennsylvania Horticultural Society’s Tree Tenders, watered it lovingly for the first couple of years and then watched as it grew to three stories tall.

 Prefer the audio version of this story?
 Listen to this article in CitizenCast below:

 But that was only the beginning.
-In 2011, Perez Kibler and two neighbors launched Philly Tree People, which has since helped to plant around 1,600 trees in Kensington and Fishtown, and pruned and cared for a couple hundred more.
+In 2011, Perez Kibler and two neighbors launched Philly Tree People after meeting through a Tree Tenders training; Philly Tree People has since helped to plant around 1,600 trees provided by PHS in Kensington and Fishtown, and pruned and cared for a couple hundred more.
 They are getting set to launch a youth job ready program to train young people for green jobs and caring for their neighborhood’s plants.
-They host volunteer plantings twice a year that draw people from across the city, offer them food and beer—courtesy of nearby Philadelphia Brewing Company—and answer any and all questions about city trees: No, they don’t break pipes, especially if you keep them well-watered; yes, they collect litter, but only because the trunks stop trash from flying around; no, you can’t choose your variety of tree; no, it won’t cost you money.
+They host Tree Tender volunteer plantings twice a year that draw people from across the city, offer them food and beer—courtesy of nearby Philadelphia Brewing Company—and answer any and all questions about city trees: No, they don’t break pipes, especially if you keep them well-watered; yes, they collect litter, but only because the trunks stop trash from flying around; no, you can’t choose your variety of tree; no, it won’t cost you money.

 “People might be surprised to find that we lose canopy,” says Erica Smith Fichman, Tree Philly program manager.
 “Think about what dies, and what is planted.
 Large trees die; small trees are planted.”